 Motorcyclists can improve their chances of being seen by always using their headlight and wearing bright clothing.
 The seriousness of injuries may be reduced if a helmet is worn along with protective boots, gloves and pants.

 If you or a loved one were injured in a motorcycle accident, don’t wait to speak to a personal injury lawyer about your case.
-Protect your rights, visit us on the web or call Philadelphia and New Jersey motorcycle accident lawyer Rand Spear today at 877-GET-RAND.
+Protect your rights, contact us and call Philadelphia and New Jersey motorcycle accident lawyer Rand Spear today at 877-GET-RAND.